10. Derivatives and Tangent Lines

 A local maximum or local minimum is also called a local extremum or a relative extremum.

-At a local minimum or maximum, \(x=c\), the derivative changes sign and so \(f'(c)=0\).
-However, it is possible to have \(f'(c)=0\) but \(x=c\) is neither a maximum nor minimum. \(f'(c)=0\) means the curve is horizontal at \(x=c\), but it could still be increasing on both sides or decreasing on both sides as shown in the plots.
+So to find the local maxima and minima, we find the critical points and test each one to see if it is a maximum or minimum.
+However, it is possible to have a critical point, \(x=a\), which is neither a maximum nor minimum. \(f'(a)=0\) means the curve is horizontal at \(x=a\), but it could be increasing on both sides or decreasing on both sides as shown in the plots.

-A horizontal inflection point is a point \(x=c\) where \(f'(c)=0\) and the function is either increasing on both sides of \(x=c\) or decreasing on both sides of \(x=c\) as shown.
+A horizontal inflection point is a point \(x=a\) where \(f'(a)=0\) and the function is either increasing on both sides of \(x=a\) or decreasing on both sides of \(x=a\) as shown.

 The First Derivative Test